danielpclark/PolyBelongsTo/README.md

 Feel free to fork and make pull requests.
 Please bring up an issue before a pull request if it's a non-fix change.
 Please add applicable fixtures and tests for any new features/implementations you add.

-Thank you!
+Thank You!

 #License